symfony-cmf/symfony-cmf-docs/bundles/routing_auto/introduction.rst

 --------

-Imagine you are going to create a forum application that has two routeable contents, a category and the topics for that forum.
+Imagine you are going to create a forum application that has two routeable content documents - a category and the topics.
 These documents are called ``Category`` and ``Topic``, and they are called *content documents*.

-If you create a new category with the title "My New Category", the RoutingAutoBundle automatically create the route ``/forum/my-new-cateogry``.
-For each new ``Topic`` it could create a route like ``/forum/my-new-category/my-topic-title``.
+If you create a new category with the title "My New Category", the RoutingAutoBundle will automatically create the route ``/forum/my-new-cateogry``.
+For each new ``Topic`` it could create a route like ``/forum/my-new-category/my-new-topic``.
 This URL resolves to a special type of route that is called an *auto route*.

 By default, when you update a content document that has an auto route, the corresponding auto route will also be updated.
 When deleting a content